sethvargo/vault-kubernetes-workshop/README.md

 1. Enable the `database` secrets engine

-1. Configure the `databse` secrets engine
+1. Configure the `database` secrets engine

 1. Create a "role" which configures the permissions the SQL user has